-Blooms of the Trumpet Vine are reddish-orange in appearance and highlight the multiple stems of the plant.
-The vine grows readily in several soil types and does not require a high nutrient-density to produce rapid proliferation.
-Frequently, the Trumpet Vine pruned during the early Spring months of March and April, as pruning the plant does not affect the growth of its flowers.
+Blooms of the Trumpet Vine are reddish-orange in appearance and highlight the multiple stems of the Plant.
+The vine grows readily in several soil types and does not require a high nutrient density to produce rapid proliferation.
+Frequently, the Trumpet Vine is pruned during the early Spring months of March and April, as pruning the Plant does not affect the growth of its flowers.

 Common areas for growing the Trumpet Vine include walls, fences, and other border structures.